24f2002901-param/Machine-Learning-Foundation-IITM/README.md

 # Machine-Learning-Foundation-IITM
-Here you will get all MLF IITM course details
+Here you will get all MLF IITM course details icluding notes and Quiz pyq